Development of an Edible Film - Lined Tetra Pak: Accelerated Shelf Life of Extra Virgin Olive Oil

 Background: Extra virgin olive oil (EVOO) is a lipid foodstuff renowned for its health-promoting properties.
 Nevertheless, its quality is highly susceptible to degradation influenced by packaging and storage conditions.

-Aim: This study aimed to develop Tetra Pak® packages coated with edible films to enhance the stability of EVOO, predict its shelf life under accelerated storage conditions, and evaluate the efficacy of these films in preserving key quality parameters.
+Aim: This study aimed to develop Tetra Pak packages lined with edible films to preserve the stability of EVOO, predict its shelf life under accelerated storage conditions, and evaluate the efficacy of these films in preserving key quality parameters.

 Keywords: Extra virgin olive oil; EVOO; Edible packaging; Shelf life; Oxidative stability; Peroxide value; Free fatty acids.